[Article first published by IHD Human Rights Association]

 On 5 July 2017, police raided an Istanbul Büyükada hotel where a group of human rights defenders had gathered to conduct a training session.
-As a result, 9 members of some of the leading human rights organisations in Turkey were detained, along with 3 instructors in charge of conducting training seminars.
-However, names of those 3 people have yet to be disclosed.
+As a result, 9 members of some of the leading human rights organizations in Turkey were detained, along with 3 instructors in charge of conducting training seminars.
+However, the names of those 3 people have yet to be disclosed.
 It was only recently that the President of Amnesty International’s Turkey Branch Taner Kılıç was detained and then arrested.

 Names of those detained:

 İdil ESER and Veli ACU (Amnesty International Turkey)

 Günal KURŞUN (Human Rights Agenda Association)

 İlknur ÜSTÜN (Women’s Coalition)